-In summary, based on the Proposed Development and assessments undertaken, the Site is deemed suitable for a development of this nature in terms of planning policy and guidance and planning permission should be granted.
+emergency and support this Proposed Development and assessments undertaken, the Site is deemed suitable for a development of this nature in terms of planning policy and guidance and planning permission should be granted.
 It is considered that in line with paragraphs 11 and 47 of the NPPF (2019) and Section 38(6) of the Planning and Compulsory Purchase Act 2004, when undertaking the planning balance, the Proposed Development would accord with the local development plan and that there are no material considerations which indicate otherwise.